Bill prohibiting vaccine mandate heads to OK Senate floor

 TULSA, Okla. — A new bill would ban any state agencies from requiring the public to get the COVID-19 vaccine.

 The bill aims to protect Oklahomans from being punished if they opt out of getting the shot.

-House Bill 2335 was heard Monday and now heads to the Senate floor after narrowly passing.
+House Bill 2335 was heard Monday and heads to the Senate floor after narrowly passing.

 Last month, the House passed it on a 71 to 25 vote pushing the bill to the Senate committee where it passed by a single vote; 6 to 5.

-Representative Kevin West, one of 14 writers of the bill, says vaccinations should be an individual choice, not mandated.
+Representative Kevin West, one of 14 writers of the bill, said vaccinations should be an individual choice, not mandated.

 “If that’s what your conviction is, I 100% support that.
 But again, it’s 100% a personal choice and everyone needs to make that decision,” Rep. West said.